accesstechnology-mike/access-youtube/CURSOR_RULES.md

+Refer to project notes and keep these and these rules consistentenly updated.

 # Cursor Rules (Guiding Principles)

 1. **Accessibility is Paramount:** Every decision, from component design to data fetching, must be evaluated through the lens of accessibility.
 Don't hesitate to over-engineer for accessibility.